AdobeDocs/commerce-php/src/pages/developer/components/proxies.md

 ### Proxies are generated code

-Magento has a solution for this situation: proxies.
+The application has a solution for this situation: proxies.
 [Proxies](http://en.wikipedia.org/wiki/Proxy_pattern) extend other classes to become lazy-loaded versions of them.
 That is, a real instance of the class a proxy extends is created only after one of the class's methods is actually called.
 A proxy implements the same interface as the original class and so can be used as a dependency anywhere the original class can.
 Unlike its parent, a proxy has only one dependency: the object manager.

 Proxies are generated code and therefore do not need to be manually written.
 (See [Code generation](code-generation.md) for more information.)
 Simply reference a class in the form `\Original\Class\Name\Proxy`, and the class is generated if it does not exist.